NicolasF425/Python_testing/README.md

 4. Current Setup

-    The app is powered by [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
+    The app uses [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This is to get around having a DB until we actually need one.
 The main ones are:

     * competitions.json - list of competitions
     * clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.

 5. Testing

+    In project directory :

     Execute pytest in project directory to lauch the unit test and integration tests

+    Execute pytest --cov=. to view test coverage

+    Performance tests :

+    In a terminal, lauch the application :

+    set FLASK_APP=server.py

+    flask run

+    then in another terminal

+    execute locust -f tests/performance_tests/locustfile.py then ctrl + click on the link  http://localhost:8089

+    In the navigator enter the following parameters :

+    6

+    6

+    127.0.0.1:5000